Jayflashy/node-email/README.md

 # About Node email

-Node email is a web application built on Node js framework to send emails.
+Node email is a web application built on Node js and express framework to send emails.
 You can send to a single email or send to a multiple email address and everthing would be delivered.

 ### Features